 - Deferred Annuity: You keep investing in a pension plan and the payout starts after a specific period (or after retirement).
 At the time of retirement, you use the full or part accumulated corpus to purchase an immediate annuity plan.
 Hence, there is an accumulation phase followed by a distribution phase.
 Under deferred annuity plans, you go through an accumulation phase and subsequently purchase an immediate annuity (at the prevailing annuity rates).
 LIC Jeevan Nidhi is a deferred annuity plan.

-When I refer to Pension Plans in this post, I am referring to deferred annuity plans only.
-Deferred annuity plans are the pension plans in the truest sense.
+When I refer to Pension Plans in this post, I am referring to the plans that have an accumulation phase followed by an annuity purchase (withdrawal phases).

 When I refer to annuity, I am referring to immediate annuity plans.